Fondson/relatedanime/README.md

 Screenshot generated for **FREE** by [Apercite](https://apercite.fr/en/) - they're awesome!

-## Feature Roadmap

-- find some way to keep autosuggestions up-to-date automatically without bombarding MAL servers
-  - there are too many search queries for autosuggest so can't just refresh

 ## Development

 This is a monorepo codebase.
-The server (backend) code is under the `server` directory and the client (frontend) code is under the `client` directory.
+The server (backend) code is under the `server` directory and the frontend code is under the `next-frontend` directory.

 ### Setup